 Here you will find answers to the most frequently asked questions (FAQ).
-Please click on the question you are interested in, to find the answer.

 Why did my insurance not pay for the treatments I had done?